 Cable or Satellite TV

-There are also German cable and satellite services that offer programming similar or identical to cable and satellite channels in the US and Canada (BBC, CNN, Discovery, MSNBC, movie channels, etc.).
+There are also German cable and satellite services that offer programming similar or identical to cable and satellite channels in the US and Canada (BBC, CNN International, Discovery, MSNBC, movie channels, etc.).
 But a standard US TV set won’t work with those services either.
 How do you deal with this problem?

 TV and DVD Options/Solutions for Germany

 There are several factors that make viewing German digital or cable TV on a standard American TV set impossible.
-Besides the number of lines in the PAL TV picture, the frame rate (50Hz, 25 per second in Germany; 60Hz, 30 per second in the US) and the color systems are also different.
+Besides the number of lines in the PAL or DVB TV picture, the frame rate (50Hz, 25 per second in Germany; 60Hz, 30 per second in the US) and the color systems are also different.
 Even with a voltage converter, a normal US digital or analog TV is useless in Germany.
 But there are several solutions to this problem — some easier or cheaper than others.

 Option 2: A multisystem TV set

-Option 3: A PAL-to-ATSC/NTSC converter
+Option 3: A DVB-to-ATSC converter

-Option 4: A multisystem DVD player
+Option 4: A multisystem Blu-ray/DVD player

 Option 5: TV on your computer